johnalison/obsidian-notes/Journal/18 April 2025 Friday.md

 Applied to Osher in Fall 2025

 # 4b
-- JA: Cut flow
+- JA: working Cut flow
 - AE: Starting low pt

-more slides
+- CL: Getting FvT and SvB running on new skims
+- SM: working double peak

+more slide work ... see above

 - [ ] Look into Karabiner